The Green Goddess (1930 film): Plot

-The prisoners become aware that the Raja has a telegraph, operated by the Raja's renegade British exile and chief assistant, Watkins (Ivan F. Simpson).
+The prisoners become aware that the Raja has a telegraph, operated by the Raja's renegade British exile and chief assistant, Watkins.
 Hoping to send for help, they try to bribe Watkins, but when they realize he is only leading them on, they throw him off the balcony to his death.
 Major Crespin manages to send a message before the Raja's men break into the room.
 The Raja personally shoots Crespin in the back, killing him in mid-transmission.

 The next day, Traherne and Lucilla are taken to the temple of the Green Goddess.
 Once more, the Raja renews his offer to Lucilla, but is again turned down.
 Given a moment alone, Traherne and Lucilla confess their love for each other.
 Then, in the nick of time, six British biplanes appear in the skies over Rukh.
 Lt.
-Cardew (Reginald Sheffield) lands and demands the release of the couple.
+Cardew lands and demands the release of the couple.
 The Raja gives in.